lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 In the browser, `window` is the global object of JS in the browser.
 When you type `window` in the Console and hit return, you can see all global objects.
 The variables declared with `var` will create properties on this window object, but the variables declared with `let`/`const` will not do this.
 For example, if you declare `var x = 1;`, then you can verify this using `console.log(x === window.x);`, which returns true.
 So, variables declared with `var` can have some implications in some cases.

 ## The this Keyword
+One of the 3 components of any execution context.

+It points to the owner of the function:
+- When a method (aka, a function attached to an object) is called, the `this` inside the method refers to the object.
+- When a normal function (not attached to an object) is called, the `this` is `undefined` in strict mode, otherwise, it points to the global object, for example, the window object in the browser.
+- An arrow function do not get their own `this` keyword.
+If you use `this` inside an arrow function, it will refer to the `this` keyword of the surrounding (parent)function.
+In this case, it is also called the "lexical this keyword".
+- If a function is called as an event listener, then `this` points to the DOM element that the handler function is attached to.

 ## The this Keyword in Practice

 ## Regular Functions vs. Arrow Functions